 Are you looking for a luxury ski-in-ski-out hotel that sits directly on the slopes of snow sure alpine mountains?
 A hotel so convenient for skiing that their lift (which elevates you directly from the hotel ski shop) opens right onto the actual slopes?
-A hotel which is not only perfect for adults but offers an insane amount of fun for the kids too?
+A hotel that is not only perfect for adults but offers an insane amount of fun for the kids too?
 Then look no further than Schlosshotel Fiss.
 We have found you the best family ski hotel in Europe.

 Best Time To Visit

 Whatever time of the winter season you visit, you can hop into a gondola over to the Northside of the mountain, where conditions are pretty perfect right through to the end of the ski season.

 We actually recommend visiting towards the end of the ski season, when the snow conditions are still good, but the hotel and slopes are quieter, and the deals and offers are better.
 You can pick up a superb special offer week mid-January or at the end of March, at a price that makes a trip here irresistible.
 In fact, I was told that many regular guests visit at the start AND the end of the season.
 Yes, this hotel is so good it reckons on an almost 90% return rate for its guests!

 How To Get There